Have the Courage to Try Something New! Try Yoga!

 - We would never feel the satisfaction of achieving something if we never attempted it due to fear of failing.

 I recognise this situation myself when I was thinking about teaching yoga.
 It was something that I was very interested in doing but self-doubt and lack of confidence almost held me back a number of times.
-The idea of training in India for a month really excited me but having never been outside Europe and having never been away for longer than two weeks, I didn’t know what to expect and I started to focus on all the things that could go wrong rather than the benefits that I could gain from the experience.
+The idea of yoga teacher training training in India for a month really excited me but having never been outside Europe and having never been away for longer than two weeks, I didn’t know what to expect and I started to focus on all the things that could go wrong rather than the benefits that I could gain from the experience.

 Luckily, with the support and encouragement from my yoga teachers and friends, I decided to push myself outside of my comfort zone and I ended up having one of the best experiences of my life.
 Even when I came back to the UK with the excitement of being qualified to teach yoga, the nerves of teaching my first classes almost caused me to turn my back on teaching altogether.
 I knew the longer I left it the stronger the self-doubt would become so I forced myself to get in touch with local gyms to cover classes so that I made the commitment to try teaching before I changed my mind.
 Although I was worried about not being good enough to teach, I knew that if I never tried, I would also feel like I had failed with the added frustration of never knowing if I could have done it.